-Variety and Scope - Quality of care standards and certification requirements affect all aspects of the operation's service delivery mechanisms and administrative support functions.
-However, the process for ensuring compliance does not vary significantly.
+Variety and Scope - Quality of care standards and certification requirements affect all aspects of the operation's service delivery mechanisms and administrative support functions; however, the nature of the applicable standards and requirements can vary from unit to unit depending on the nature of services and the client population.
+The process for ensuring compliance does not vary significantly.

-Intricacy - Administration of the quality assurance program requires consideration of the applicable quality of care standards, certification requirements, operational requirements, and budgetary constraints in order to provide management with effective advice and information on compliance issues.
+Intricacy -Administration of the quality assurance program requires consideration of the applicable quality of care standards, certification requirements, operation requirements including the nature of client groups served and budgetary constraints in formulating an approach to quality assurance maintenance and providing management with effective advice on compliance issues.